inko-lang/inko/docs/source/internals/vm.md

 If a pointer has its lowest bit set to `1` it means the pointer is an immediate value, instead of pointing to a heap allocated object.

-If the lowest two bits are set to `1` (so `xx11`), the pointer is a tagged integer capable of storing integers up to 62 bits.
-63 and 64 bits integers are heap allocated.
+If the lowest bit is set to `1` (so `xx1`), the pointer is a tagged integer capable of storing integers up to 63 bits.
+64 bits integers are heap allocated.

 If the lowest two bits of a pointer are set to `10`, it means the pointer is a pointer to a permanently allocated heap object, such as a string literal.